paullepoulpe/master-thesis/src/03_Background.md

 Delite uses LMS to stage DSL programs and generate efficient code.
 A user program first goes through staging to obtain the AST.
 It then goes through a series of transformers until it can be fed into a code generator to obtain optimized Scala or C++ code.

-The main transformations performed by delite are :
+The main transformations performed by Delite are :

 | Name                              | Description                                           |
 | --------------------------------- | ----------------------------------------------------- |